anthumchris/fetch-stream-audio/README.md

 # Background

-This repo is **incomplete/in-progress** and will provide examples for programatically decoding audio in chunks with the new Fetch &amp; Streams APIs.
+This repo provides Web Audio API examples for programatically decoding audio in chunks with the new Fetch &amp; Streams APIs.
 Traditionally, [`decodeAudioData()`](https://developer.mozilla.org/en-US/docs/Web/API/BaseAudioContext/decodeAudioData) is used for programmatic decoding but requires the complete file to be downloaded, and chunk-based decoding is not supported.
-These Streams examples will show how to sidestep that limitation until the new Web Audio API version is released.
+These Streams examples will show how to sidestep that limitation.
+Media Source Extensions could also be used to play audio and that example may be integrated here one day.

-Development will occur in the following phases:
+The examples demonstrate:

+1. **Opus Streaming** [`opus-stream-decoder`](https://github.com/AnthumChris/opus-stream-decoder) is used to decode a [Opus](http://opus-codec.org/) in a Web Worker with WebAssembly.
+This simulates a real-world use case of streaming compressed audio over the web with the Web Audio  API.
+(MP3 is old and outdated for those of us who grew up with WinPlay3.
+Opus is the new gold standard).
+This example is ideal because it allows for small, high-quality files with Opus.
-1. **WAV Streaming** &nbsp; ✅ *complete*<br>WAV files are streamed and decoded by a Web Worker.
+1. **WAV Streaming**  A WAV file is streamed and decoded by a Web Worker.
 Chunks are scheduled into a read buffer before sending to encoder to ensure decoder receives complete, decodable chunks.
 JavaScript (not WebAssembly) is used for decoding.
-1. **Opus Streaming** &nbsp; 😶 *incomplete*<br>WebAssembly [`opus-stream-decoder`](https://github.com/AnthumChris/opus-stream-decoder) will be used to decode [Opus](http://opus-codec.org/) files.
-This would simulate a real-world use case of streaming compressed audio over the web.
-(MP3 is old and outdated for those of us who grew up with WinPlay3.
-Opus is the new gold standard).  [`opus-stream-decoder`](https://github.com/AnthumChris/opus-stream-decoder) is now production-ready but has not yet been integrated into this repo.
+This example requires a much larger file.

 # Back-End Nginx Server